w3f/General-Grants-Program/grants/speculative/hard_chain.md

 * GNU GPL v3 license.

 ## Budget
 * We need about 30K dollar to complete the first three months requirements.
-We can accept the fiat or equailent DOT.
+We can accept the fiat or equivalent DOT.
 Four engineers will participate the project